Master of Science in Athletic Training

 3. Official sealed transcripts from ALL colleges and universities attended: sent attention Graduate Admissions

-4. Three recommendations using the online Recommendation Request form (PDF form available on request) from sources who can address your potential for success.
+4. Three recommendations from sources who can address your potential for success.
 Family members and friends may not complete recommendations.
+Request recommendations using the Graduate Recommendation Request Form (PDF versions available upon request).

 5. A comprehensive essay of at least 500 words that includes the following: